Comp-Wolf/Dev-Ops_Repo/hands-on/Ansible/ansible-02-using-playbook-with-task/README.md

 ansible-playbook playbook1.yml
 ```

-- Create a text file named "testfile1" and write "Hello Clarusway" with using vim.
+- Create a text file named "testfile1" and write "Hello clww" with using vim.
 Then create a yaml file name "playbook2.yml" and send the "testfile1" to the hosts.

 ```yml
 ---